Jakob Chychrun: Playing career

+Amateur

 Minor hockey

 Chychrun started playing hockey in his home state of Florida with the Junior Everblades and the Florida Jr. Panthers organizations.
 When Chychrun was 13, he joined the Little Caesars hockey organization in Detroit, Michigan, where he played very well during his major bantam season.
 At the time, he continued living and practising in Florida, travelling to Michigan on the weekends to play.
 The following season he remained with Little Caesars, playing for their U16 team.

 In 2013, Chychrun was drafted by the Youngstown Phantoms in the USHL draft.
 USA Hockey implemented a rule requiring 15-year-old players to receive a special exemption to play junior hockey.
 Chychrun applied for one but was denied.
-As a result, Chychrun moved to Toronto and played his minor midget season for the Toronto Jr. Canadiens in the Greater Toronto Hockey League.
+As a result, Chychrun played his minor midget season for the Toronto Jr. Canadiens in the Greater Toronto Hockey League.

 Major junior

 Following his outstanding GTHL season, Chychrun was selected first overall by the Sarnia Sting in the 2014 OHL Priority Selection.
 He played 12 games with the Sting during the 2014–15 season before suffering a shoulder injury.
 He subsequently missed eight weeks, including the 2014 World Under-17 Hockey Challenge, before returning to the lineup on December 19.
 As a member of the Sting, Chychrun attended Northern Collegiate Institute and Vocational School and was recognized as the West Division Academic Player of the Month for November 2014.
-Upon returning from his injury, Chychrun tallied five goals and 10 points through his first eight games.
+Upon returning from his injury, Chychrun tallied five goals and ten points through his first eight games.
 In January, Chychrun was named an alternate captain alongside Stephen Pierog and Daniel Nikandrov.
 Despite missing 22 games, Chychrun quickly tallied 22 points in 26 games played to rank in the 13 in OHL Rookie scoring by February 3.
 He finished the season with 16 goals and 33 points through 42 games to earn nominations for the Emms Family Award, the Max Kaminsky Trophy, and the Red Tilson Trophy.
 He was also voted onto the 2014-15 OHL All-Rookie First Team.
 He earned these honours despite missing the final 26 games of the regular season and the OHL 2015 playoffs because of an upper-body injury.

-Chychrun returned to the Sting for the 2015–16 season as an assistant captain.
+Chychrun returned to the Sting for the 2015–16 season as an alternate captain.
 By October 21, Chychrun had registered one goal, five assists, and a plus-6 rating through his first 10 games and was selected to participate in the 2015 CHL Canada-Russia Series.
-In his first year as a draft-eligible player, Chychrun received an A rating from NHL Central Scouting Bureau in November and was expected to be one of the top three players picked at the 2016 NHL Entry Draft.
+In his first year as a draft-eligible player, Chychrun received an A rating from NHL Central Scouting Bureau in November and was expected to be one of the top three players picked at the 2016 NHL entry draft.
 He was eventually drafted by the Arizona Coyotes in the first round, sixteenth overall.
 This was far lower than expected; prior to the start of the 2015–16 season, Chychrun was regarded as a top three selection.